-According to Texas Penal Code § 49.08, individuals are guilty of intoxication manslaughter if they are found operating a motor vehicle, aircraft, watercraft, or amusement ride while intoxicated and accidentally causes the death of another individual.
-Section 49.01(2) of the Texas Penal Code defines “Intoxicated” as not having normal use of physical or mental faculties due to the consumption of alcohol, controlled substances, drugs, or any combination of these things.
-“Intoxication” also takes place when an individual is found having an alcohol concentration that exceeds 0.008.
+According to Texas Penal Code § 49.08, individuals are guilty of intoxication manslaughter if they are found operating a motor vehicle, aircraft, watercraft, or amusement ride while intoxicated and accidentally cause the death of another individual.
+Section 49.01(2) of the Texas Penal Code defines “Intoxicated” as not having the normal use of physical or mental faculties due to the consumption of alcohol, controlled substances, drugs, or any combination of these things.
+“Intoxication” also takes place when an individual is found to have an alcohol concentration that exceeds 0.008.

 If individuals are convicted of intoxication manslaughter and are also fortunate enough to avoid a lifetime prison sentence, they may face other collateral consequences to their actions.
 Driver’s license suspensions, community service, ignition interlock device installation, and mandatory drug treatment program attendance are some of the many consequences of being convicted of a DWI-related offense.

 Find a Plano TX Intoxication Manslaughter Lawyer | Law Offices of Richard C. McConathy